ketaniaaa/swiftify/README.md

-If this is not enough data to return a chart for marking purposes, please see the [Account Access](#) page.
-This will redirect you to a protected pdf that contains the username and password to a  dummy Spotify account.
-If you are a Wits lecturer, you will be able to access this file.
  This website uses the Implicit Flow Auth flow because this is a client-side front-end application.
 Using the other flows requires server side requests for access tokens and this application is not ready for public release as yet.
 I would like to continue working on this post exam.

 ## This website is deployed on Netlify so please use the netlify link NOT github-pages